jfischoff/distributed-flow/README.md

 `distributive-flow` is simple method for zero-downtime deployment of socket based `Haskell` applications.
 Notably, it can bootstrap itself, facilating interactive development.

-`distributive-flow` is a library that used to make executables able reload themselves and manage switching between versions.
+`distributive-flow` is a library that used to make hot-reloadable executables.

 `df` is a command for orchastrating `distributive-flow` applications. `df` is meant to manage multiple versions of the same executable on a clusters of machines.